r-lib/usethis/README.md

 use_data(x, y)
 #> ✓ Adding 'R' to Depends field in DESCRIPTION
 #> ✓ Creating 'data/'
+#> ✓ Setting LazyData to 'true' in 'DESCRIPTION'
 #> ✓ Saving 'x', 'y' to 'data/x.rda', 'data/y.rda'
 #> ● Document your data (see 'https://r-pkgs.org/data.html')